Florida officer records are live — search the officer testifying against your client, free. Search free →

 Where does the data come from?

-The U.S. Sentencing Commission public datafiles — the same source JSIN uses, except we do not apply JSIN's exclusions.
+The U.S. Sentencing Commission public datafiles, the same source JSIN uses, except we do not apply JSIN's exclusions.
 We include non-imprisonment sentences, cooperation departures, and cases with mandatory minimums.
 Every comparable cites the USSC datafile vintage from which it was drawn.
+The brief is built on the USSC individual-offender datafiles through FY2025, the most recently published release, and we ingest each new annual release as it posts.

 Why is this better than JSIN?